Redeeming Our Story

 Donna: Almost all of my ideas come to me during prayer.
 The rest of them wake me in the middle of the night with a picture or thought I know came from God in my sleep.
 For example, the entire Gold Stone story came to me overnight after praying about the need in Haiti before I went to bed.
 When I woke up, I simply wrote what came to me during the night.

 Donna: I love a challenge.
 My writing started with presenting theological ideas.
-Then I had the idea of presenting those ideas through allegory.
-If allegory, why not fantasy?
-If fantasy, why not science fiction?
-If I can write in the future, why not the past?
+Then I thought, why am I limited to presenting those ideas through nonfiction?
+Why not allegory?
+Historical fiction?
+Biblical fiction?
 Someone once told me I could “never” write a novel in 1st person present tense, so guess what I set out to do?
 Now, it’s up to the readers to let me know if I succeeded, but I surely enjoyed the challenge.

 David: The answer for me is I’m interested in so many things.
 I’m eternally curious to a fault.
 For me, there’s just not enough time in a lifetime to get to it all.